-After falling out with Barcelona chiefs (specifically the mysterious Mr Eric A – no, that’s too obvious – Mr E Abidal), Lionel Messi waved goodbye to the Nou Camp after 16 seasons.
+After falling out with Barcelona chiefs (specifically the mysterious Mr Josep Maria B – no, that’s too obvious – Mr J M Bartomeu), Lionel Messi waved goodbye to the Nou Camp after 16 seasons.

-He set sail for Manchester – quite literally since Greata Thunberg guilt-tripped him into declining the customary private jet – and reunited with Pep Guardiola at the Etihad, taking the No10 shirt off his compatriot Sergio Aguero.
+He set sail for Manchester – quite literally since flights were disrupted by Covid-19 – and reunited with Pep Guardiola at the Etihad, taking the No10 shirt off his compatriot Sergio Aguero.

-With no Spanish ‘farmers’ in sight, how would he cope against the might of Burnely, the strength of Brighton, and the velocity of newly promoted Brentford?
+With no Spanish ‘farmers’ in sight, how would he cope against the might of Burnely, the strength of Brighton, and the velocity of West Brom?

-Messi was introduced to the superior glitz and glamour of the Premier League with an away trip to Bournemouth on the first day of the 2020/21 season, where the short-wearing Vitality Stadium faithful gave him a hostile reception (a slice of quiche was thrown in general direction during the warm-up).
+Messi was introduced to the superior glitz and glamour of the Premier League with an away trip to Fulham on the first day of the 2020/21 season, where he was given a hostile reception by the 20-odd people allowed inside Craven Cottage — a slice of quiche was thrown in his general direction during the warm-up.

-In the Sky Sports studio, Graeme Souness was sceptical the five-time Ballon d’Or winner would be able to perform at the same level as he did in La Liga, saying: “He’s not playing in front of 10,000 fans at Getafe now.”
+In the Sky Sports studio, Graeme Souness was sceptical whether the six-time Ballon d’Or winner would be able to perform at the same level as he did in La Liga, saying: “He’s not playing in at Getafe now.”

-But the 11,000 fans at Bournemouth could only look on and admire Messi’s two-goal performance as he somehow managed to make Steve Cook and Simon Francis look like typical Celta Vigo defenders.
+But the grizzled pundit could only look on and admire Messi’s two-goal performance as the Argentine somehow managed to make Tim Ream and Cyrus Christie look like typical Celta Vigo defenders.

-He provided three assists for Raheem Sterling (all tap-ins from a yard) in his first home game but caused a stir post-match by telling Geoff Shreeves: “The Etihad is a great stadium, 55,000 seats, but I’m used to 100,000 home fans.
-It felt weird playing in front of 36,000 today.”
+He provided three assists for Raheem Sterling (all tap-ins from a yard) in his first home game but caused a stir post-match by telling Geoff Shreeves: “The Etihad is a great stadium, but I’m used to 100,000 home fans.
+It felt weird playing in front of nobody today.”